kaangiray26/buzl.uk/links.md

 Here are some websites and content I like:
 - [Hacker News](https://news.ycombinator.com/) - Everything related but not limited to computer science and interesting things that are worth sharing
 - [GamingOnLinux](https://www.gamingonlinux.com/) - About gaming on linux but also includes news about game releases, game development and gaming software
+- [OMG!
+Linux](https://www.omglinux.com) - A blog about linux and open source software
 - [LOW←TECH MAGAZINE](https://solar.lowtechmagazine.com/) - A magazine on forgotten and obsolete technologies, running on solar power
 - [Quanta Magazine](https://www.quantamagazine.org/) - News and articles about science
 - [Darknet Diaries](https://darknetdiaries.com/) - A podcast about real hacking stories and hidden sights of the internet